NatiSFG/space-shooter/docs/Microtasks.md

 <br />

 Misc:
--Finish understanding all of new scripts.
--See if I can remove the Wave Attack script from the Player.
+-Fix delay in movement.
+-Look at Start() in Enemy with Carlos.
+Perform something if != null instead of what's there?
+-Break UIManager into separate scripts.
 -Learn new input system.
--Fix delay in movement.